Gunner Stahl

-Jonathan Simmons, better known as Gunner Stahl, is an American photographer from Atlanta, Georgia.
+Jonathan Simmons (born March 12, 1992), better known as Gunner Stahl, is an American photographer from Atlanta, Georgia.

-He is best known for his candid photographs of well known hip-hop musicians the Weeknd, 21 Savage, A$AP Rocky, Drake, Swae Lee, Billie Eilish, Lil Uzi Vert, Playboi Carti, Mac Miller, Nipsey Hussle, Gucci Mane and Young Thug among others.
+He is best known for his candid photographs of well known hip-hop musicians the Weeknd, 21 Savage, ASAP Rocky, Drake, Swae Lee, Billie Eilish, Lil Uzi Vert, Playboi Carti, Mac Miller, Nipsey Hussle, Gucci Mane and Young Thug among others.

 Career

 At 18 years old, Stahl started taking pictures.
 Initially, he focused on everyday life, shooting pictures of friends at school, parties, parks and concerts.

-In 2014, he began spending more time with, and subsequently shooting portraits of, then up and coming musicians like Swae Lee.
-In 2019, Gunner Stahl published Portraits, a book that includes pictures of well known musicians like A$AP Rocky, Drake, Billie Eilish and 21 Savage.
+In 2014, he began shooting portraits of, then up-and-coming musicians like Swae Lee.

+In 2019, Gunner Stahl published Portraits, a book that includes pictures of well known musicians like ASAP Rocky, Drake, Billie Eilish and 21 Savage.
 Gunner is one of the most prolific photographers in hip-hop culture.
 He has been praised for his vision and influence on this photography scene.

+In October 18, 2024, Stahl recorded the music video for Ken Carson's single, "Overseas".
+Shortly after, on Halloween, Stahl also recorded the music video to Carson's single, "delusional".